-It took Seguin Valley Golf Club founder Robert McRae 15 years to stitch together 2,000 acres—a rugged but stirring parcel of Precambrian Shield wilderness just south of Parry Sound—before his dream of a unique golf course set upon 400 of those acres began to take shape in 1998.
+Seguin Valley Golf Club founder Robert McRae spent 15 years stitching together 2,000 acres—a rugged but stirring parcel of Precambrian Shield wilderness just south of Parry Sound—before his dream of a unique golf course set upon 400 of those acres began to take shape in 1998.

 A former RCAF pilot, McRae flew with Air Canada until the 1960s, when a medical problem curtailed his flying career and he entered the investment business.
 While he looked to spread his wings by developing a secluded paradise for golfers, the project remained mostly grounded before McRae secured the services of Ron Dennis, a close friend of 50 years, to oversee construction.
 As CEO and president of Seguin Valley Golf Club, Dennis, who had retired in 1991 as Air Canada’s chief pilot and director of flight operations, hired course construction firm Bruce Evans Ltd. in 2001.